 kubectl get clusterroles system:discovery -o yaml

-Forbidden error for service accounts on GCP VM instances
+Forbidden error for service accounts on Google Cloud VM instances

 To create a new role binding that uses the service account's unique ID for an existing VM, perform the following steps: